HRS05/coursera-test/README.md

   `bool check;`
   `check=hasNextInOrderElementInAVLTree(&it);`
   if(`check==true`) next element is exist in the tree traversal.
-  if(`check==false`) iterator is at end of the list traversal.
+  if(`check==false`) iterator is at end of the tree traversal.
-  similary we can use pre order and post order funtion.
+  similary we can use pre order and post order function.

 * To `check iterator's position` in AVL Tree
   ```c